Chart Color Schemes

 The employment landscape in Kepnock shows performance that lags behind national averages across key labour market indicators

-Kepnock has a balanced workforce comprising white and blue-collar jobs, with essential services well represented.
-The unemployment rate was 5.2% as of September 2024, showing an estimated employment growth of 9.4% over the preceding year, according to AreaSearch's statistical area data aggregation.
+Kepnock has a balanced workforce comprising both white and blue-collar jobs, with essential services well represented.
+The unemployment rate in September 2025 was 5.2%, an increase of 1.1% compared to Rest of Qld's rate of 4.1%.
+Employment growth over the past year was estimated at 9.3%.

-The area appeared to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 9.4%, while labour force grew by 9.8%, causing the unemployment rate to rise by 0.3 percentage points in Kepnock.
-In contrast, Rest of Qld saw employment rise by 1.7% and labour force grow by 2.1%, with a similar increase in unemployment.
-State-level data as of 25-Nov-25 showed Queensland's employment had contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Kepnock's employment mix suggested local employment should increase by 6.3% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.
+The area offers limited local employment opportunities.
+Over the year to September 2025, employment increased by 9.3%, while labour force grew by 9.7%, causing unemployment to rise by 0.3 percentage points.
+This contrasts with Rest of Qld's employment and labour force growth rates of 1.7% and 2.1% respectively, and a similar unemployment rate increase of 0.3 percentage points.
+Jobs and Skills Australia forecasts national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kepnock's employment mix suggests local employment should increase by 6.3% over five years and 13.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment